AdobeDocs/experience-manager-64.en/help/sites/developing/using/workflows-customizing-extending.md

    >[!NOTE]
    >
-   >For more information about the cq:editConfig node, see [Configuring the Edit Behaviour of a Component](../../../sites/developing/using/components.md#configuringtheeditbehaviourofacomponent).
+   >For more information about the cq:editConfig node, see [Configuring the Edit Behavior of a Component](../../../sites/developing/using/developing-components.md#configuring-the-edit-behavior).

 1. Below the `cq:EditConfig` node, add the following node: